BiocrystLab/DDtrek/README.md

 - Click on the top menu "Plugin" and then on "Plugin manager".
 - click on the tab "Install New Plugin", click on "Choose file..." and select the file `DDtrek_plugin.zip` that you downloaded earlier.

+# TROUBLESHOOTING
+- Most commonly occuring error is `Selector-Error: Invalid selection name "current_entry".` with PyMOL failing to create a new object.
+It is not exacly clear, what causes this error.
+Solution: close and open PyMOL, and rerun DDtrek